 Boston is a great city to visit with kids and there are lots of interesting and fun activities that both parents and kids will enjoy!
 It is an affordable family city and many attractions are free or low-cost.

 If you are staying for a few days, a Go Boston Card is a great idea as it provides discounts to Boston’s top attractions and allows card-holders fast-track admission, so you avoid the long queues.
-Here are our Free Things to do in Boston with Kids and please let us know if there is something we should add!
+Here are our pick of Free Things to do in Boston with Kids and please let us know if there is something we should add!

 It is packed with lots of spaces and activities where children from 3 to 10 years can explore the world around them!

 “Everything is built at child height and the kids are encouraged to climb, play with and even touch the exhibits!”
 Andrea L.

-Visit the neighbouring Public Garden and get a photo of the iconic Make Way for Ducklings sculpture- child-size bronze statues by sculptor Nancy Schön.
+Visit the neighbouring Public Garden and get a photo of the iconic Make Way for Ducklings sculpture, child-size bronze statues by sculptor Nancy Schön.
 Inspired by Robert McCloskey’s classic book, we picked up a copy of this classic tale as a lovely reminder of our Boston trip!

 Perhaps more for older children, tours of the State House last approximately 30-45 minutes and include an overview of the history and architecture of the State Capitol.

 There are plenty of free family seasonal events all year round, such as a collection of interactive ice-sculptures in December and summer concerts.

 Looking for more things to do?
 See 10 Best Things to do in Boston with Kids.

-Borrow a fun Discovery Pack at the Arnold Arboretum of Harvard University and go exploring the 281 acres of plant life and trees as a Living Museum or Science Lab.
+Borrow a fun Discovery Pack at the Arnold Arboretum at Harvard University and go exploring the 281 acres of plant life and trees as a Living Museum or Science Lab.

 Visiting New York too?
 Check out our 10 Free Things to do with Kids in New York here!

 For the best views in Boston, and a little history, head to the Bunker Hill Monument.
-Ideal for all ages, but especially 8- to 12-year-olds who may be studying the American Revolution.
+Ideal for all ages, but especially older kids/teens who may be studying the American Revolution.

 “The Battle of Bunker Hill Museum is free!
 It’s very interesting for history buffs and features a large diorama.”
 Teresa R.

-If you are with young children it is easy to just pick a short section that includes a site your children might like such as the USS Constitution (See below, No. 8).
+If you are with young children it is easy to just pick a short section that includes a site your children might like such as the USS Constitution (see below, No. 8).